oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   # ...
 ```

-Each item MUST comply with the rules for CSAF Extensions and validate
+Each item SHALL comply with the rules for CSAF Extensions and validate
 against the
 #link("https://docs.oasis-open.org/csaf/csaf/v2.1/schema/extension-content.json")[CSAF Extension Content schema]
 as well as the schema given through its `$schema` property.